Recreational Fisheries FAQ

 How are recreational landings estimated?

 The Marine Recreational Information Program (MRIP) was developed by the National Marine Fisheries Service (NMFS) to monitor recreational fisheries.
 The survey has two complementary components.
 The field intercept component collects catch and harvest data directly from anglers through personal interviews.
-On average, biologists from FWC interview more than 45,000 anglers in Florida annually.
+On average, biologists from FWC interview more than 25,000 anglers in Florida annually.
 The telephone survey component collects information about fishing trips made in the state, including numbers of anglers in each household and how often they go fishing.
 Combined, the two portions of the survey are used to estimate total catch, harvest, and effort in the recreational fishery.
-For more information on the MRIP, visit http://www.st.nmfs.noaa.gov/recreational-fisheries/MRIP/.
+Learn more about the MRIP.

 Who has more of an effect on marine fisheries resources: commercial or recreational harvesters?

-Commercial landing activity was reported for 6,145 Saltwater Products Licenses in Florida in 2008.
+Commercial landing activity was reported for 6,145 Saltwater Products Licenses in Florida in the 2016-2017 license year.
 The total number of recreational anglers in Florida is unknown, but the cumulative effects of recreational fishing on marine resources are potentially large.
 Annually, there are more than one million resident and non-resident licensed recreational saltwater anglers in Florida; however, not all anglers are required to purchase a recreational saltwater fishing license.
-The Marine Recreational Information Program (MRIP) conducted in Florida estimates that approximately 6.5 million people make more than 27 million recreational fishing trips in the state annually.
+The Marine Recreational Information Program (MRIP) conducted in Florida estimates that in 2016, approximately 5.4 million people made more than 20.9 million recreational fishing trips in the state.

 Who takes more fish, commercial or recreational harvesters?